Samsung/veles/docs/source/manualrst_veles_config.rst

      root.my_workflow.loader.minibatch_size = 30

   .. image:: _static/configs.png

-Result minibatch_size will be 30.
+The resulting minibatch_size will be 30.

   3. Command line.
 Parameters in the command line overwrite arguments in configuration file (my_config.py).
 The parameters can be defined after